 Buying a hearing aid?
 Here’s what you need to know

-Getting your hearing tested and being told that you need hearing aids can be a lot to absorb at one time.
+Buying a hearing aid can be stressful.
 Between sorting through the many advertisements and coming to terms with the high cost of hearing aids, the entire process can be confusing and overwhelming.
-But fear not: in this article, we will provide some guidance and advice to help you feel better prepared in terms of what to expect.
+But fear not: in this article, we will provide some guidance and advice to help you feel better prepared.

-During the hearing aid consultation visit (often called a hearing aid evaluation), the audiologist will walk you through quite a bit of information.
-The first thing you must have is a thorough understanding of your hearing test (called an audiogram).
-The audiologist should review the audiogram in detail and answer any questions about your overall communication ability.
-For example, you may hear vowels better than consonants, men’s voices better than women and children’s, or understand speech more easily in quiet environments rather than noisy ones.
+During the hearing aid evaluation, a CHS audiologist will walk you through quite a bit of information, helping you understand your hearing test (called an audiogram) and answering questions about your overall communication ability.
 Don’t be shy in this first step: understanding the audiogram is an important starting point when purchasing hearing aids.

-At this point, you will be asked specific questions about your communication abilities, lifestyle, and what you want the hearing aids to accomplish in terms of your listening needs.
-Once the audiologist knows your goals, he/she will let you know what’s realistic.
+At this point, you will be asked specific questions about your communication abilities, lifestyle and what you want the hearing aids to accomplish in terms of your listening needs.

-Depending on your overall communication goals, the audiologist will make some recommendations around the level of technology that will best suit your needs.
-When I refer to the level of technology, I’m referring to what’s inside of the hearing aid; most hearing aids are digital and have computer chips inside which process sounds and speech.
-Depending on the complexity of the chip, the hearing aid has access to different functions and options related to digital signal processing, feedback cancellation, noise reduction, directional microphones, listening programs, telephone options, wireless connectivity, and Bluetooth accessories – all to assist in your hearing.
+Depending on your overall communication goals, our audiologist will make some recommendations around the level of technology that will best suit your needs.
+Hearing aid technology has come a long way.
+Many hearing aids today have different functions and options related to digital signal processing, feedback cancellation, noise reduction, directional microphones, listening programs, telephone options, wireless connectivity and Bluetooth accessories – all to assist in your hearing.